 Multiple people shot outside Miami Gardens restaurant

-MIAMI - Police are investigating after several people were shot outside a Miami Gardens restaurant on Thursday evening.
+MIAMI - Several people were shot outside a Miami Gardens restaurant on Thursday evening.

 It happened at around 8 p.m. in the area of the 2700 block of NW and 175th Street.